Teddy34/gatsby-blog/blog/2019-07-27/index.md

 ![voyager](graphqlvoyager.png)

-You can click on any type or edge to have more information about them and highlight the paths and links in your schema.
+You can click on any type or any edge to have more information about them and highlight the paths and links in your schema.
 Honestly, the first time I saw this running with the real schema of my project, my jaw dropped.

 As usual with GraphQL tools, Voyager exists as a standalone web app or as middleware for your favorite webserver.
 Contrary to Playground, it's possible to add default headers for auth.